KAIST succeeds in decomposing substances that cause Alzheimer’s…Utilization of low-frequency magnetic field-responsive nanoparticles

 The research team developed heterogeneous magnetoelectric nanoparticles by bonding ‘cobalt ferrite’ and ‘bismuth ferrite’, which are a type of magnetoelectric material, mainly used in semiconductor and battery fields, into a ‘core-shell’ structure in which the central material is surrounded by other materials. .
 By uniformly bonding different magneto-electric materials, a ‘magneto-piezoelectric effect’ was created that responds to low-frequency magnetic fields at these interfaces.

 When a low-frequency magnetic field was applied to the nanoparticles developed by the research team, the beta-amyloid peptide was oxidized and decomposed by weakening the binding force of the aggregate.
-The team observed that it could also neutralize neurotoxicity.
+The team observed that it might also neutralize neurotoxicity.

 Professor Chan-beom Park said, “Low-frequency magnetic field-responsive nanomaterials have low toxicity and can efficiently decompose amyloid aggregates by reacting with magnetic fields, so they have the potential to be expanded to the medical field.
 Animal experiments using